 However, this is not guaranteed.
 Insurance companies often lowball injured claimants, especially unrepresented ones.
-A Bloomington bicycle accident attorney could stand up to insurance companies and negotiate a meaningful settlement.
+An Illinois bicycle accident attorney could stand up to insurance companies and negotiate a meaningful settlement.

 If the at-fault driver does not have adequate insurance, it may be possible to use the claimant’s policy to recover more.
 This depends on what coverage an individual has and its policy limits.
 If a claimant’s losses are not being fully compensated, they may choose to file a civil lawsuit for damages.